shammancer/shammancer.github.io/source/about.html.md

 With friends I enjoy playing board games and a few video games.

 <br>
-If you have any questions about my experience feal free to [contact me](/contact.html).
+If you have any questions about my experience feel free to [contact me](/contact.html).